How do I get a Harold Davis print?

 To order your Harold Davis print please look through our Galleries and Blog to find an image or images that you might like.
 Then contact the studio for an individual consultation by phone or email, and we will help you order your unique custom work of art.

-Tell me about the different kinds of Harold Davis prints that are available.
+What are the different kinds of Harold Davis prints that are available?

 “Harold Davis’ ethereal floral arrangements have a purity and translucence that borders on spiritual.”—Peter Kolonia, Popular Photo Magazine

 Harold’s over-sized original prints are as unique as his digital photographic techniques.
 He creates very large prints on unusual substrates such as pearlized metallic and washi rice papers.
 Davis states, I believe that nothing like my prints has ever been seen before.
 They simply could not have been created until recently.
 I’ve been able to innovate in a domain where many techniques and crafts have come together for the first time.
 My prints are made meticulously, and have a 200-year archival rating for ink and paper if they are handled properly.

 What do people say about their Harold Davis print?

 “Your Poppies print arrived today in perfect condition.
 Thank you for all the care you took to wrap and ship it so carefully.
 I cannot wait to frame it and hang it in my living room.
 This photo just speaks to me……”—Ilene Hertz, San Jose, California

 “The print has arrived safely.
 And it’s gorgeous!
 My coworkers are in awe.”

 “The Cherry Branch print arrived in excellent condition – it’s beautiful!
 Thanks for all the care you took with it, your family does great work!”

 —Rachael Fogal, Anchorage, Alaska

 Can you tell me more about my Harold Davis print?